volzyyy/reverse-shell-demo-using-TCP/README.md

 ---

 ## Overview
 This project is an **educational demonstration** of a reverse-shell style client/server architecture using Python TCP sockets.
-It is designed to illustrate:
-> ⚠️ **Important:** This project is meant for learning purposes only.
+⚠️ **Important:** This project is meant for learning purposes only.
 Run only on machines you own or in isolated lab environments (VMs, containers).
 Never attempt to access machines you do not own.

 ---